-Sarah at Real Balanced combined the best parts of pumpkin pie and cheesecake to create these fall pumpkin cheesecake bars.
-At just 2.7g of net carbs per serving, these sugar-free and nut-free treats will go fast.
+This Thanksgiving dessert combines the best parts of pumpkin pie and cheesecake to create delicious fall-flavored cheesecake bars.
+At just 2.7 grams of net carbs per serving, these sugar-free and nut-free treats will go fast.

 #10.
 Vanilla Keto Butter Fudge

-This one makes 36 pieces of craveworthy vanilla fudge and only requires cream cheese, butter, vanilla protein powder, and nut butter.
+This basic recipe for keto butter fudge can be doctored up to fit any holiday.
+This one makes 36 pieces of crave-worthy vanilla fudge and only requires cream cheese, butter, vanilla protein powder, and nut butter.

-You can then add cinnamon, pumpkin pie spice, or a blend of chai spices to bring in that November warmth of the fall season.
+You can add cinnamon, pumpkin pie spice, or a blend of chai spices to bring in that fall season warmth.

-Pair your keto desserts with one of these fall drinks to end your Thanksgiving dinner on a high note:
+Pair your keto desserts with one of these low-carb drinks to finish your Thanksgiving dinner on a high note.

 #1.
 Pumpkin Spice Hot Buttered Coffee

-To a blender, add hot coffee, pumpkin puree, grass-fed butter, vanilla stevia, and pumpkin pie spice.
+Simply add hot coffee, pumpkin puree, grass-fed butter, vanilla stevia, and pumpkin pie spice in a blender.
 Blend until it’s just as frothy as an expensive latte and you’ll never buy one of those sugar-packed PSLs again.

 #2.
 Rich and Creamy Pumpkin Spice Keto Mocha